This article was revised by the authors on Oct. 20, 2020 to reflect updated research and findings in cited references.

 The key insight that was repeated during the webinar is that SARS-CoV-2 and the COVID-19 pandemic pose a number of risks to the biopharmaceutical manufacturing industry.
 The virus itself is a potential product and process contaminant; however, the contamination risk is process and product specific.
 Current evidence indicates that the risk is likely to be low in the case of recombinant proteins manufactured in processes that meet the following requirements:

 However, the risk is significantly higher for products that do not meet these requirements.
-For example, autologous T-cell immunotherapies have a large number of open operations that increase the possibility of introducing the virus from operators, utilize cells that have been demonstrated to be permissive to SARS-CoV-2, and lack downstream viral clearance.
+For example, autologous cell therapies have a large number of open operations that increase the possibility of introducing the virus from operators, utilize cells that are potentially at higher risk of replicating SARS-CoV-2, and lack downstream viral clearance.

 In addition to the risk the virus poses to process and products, consequences from the COVID-19 pandemic itself may have impacts on biopharmaceutical manufacturing operations as a whole including impact to personnel, such as modifications in staffing levels and implementation of procedures to ensure manufacturing personnel health and safety.
 Disruptions to the raw material supply chain have also occurred.
 It was reported that upstream raw materials may no longer be available or are being diverted for the manufacture of other important supplies to combat the pandemic.
 Finally, there have been disruptions in clinical trials and new drug research and development.